Register for our webinar with Meric Bloch to learn how to handle and prevent retaliation claims after workplace incidents.

 Faster embezzlement detection minimizes damage to your finances, customers and reputation.

 Embezzlement can affect businesses of any size, in any industry.
-For example, a Georgia man was recently convicted of embezzling over $300,000 from his employer, a family-owned restaurant.
+For example in 2023, a Georgia man was convicted of embezzling over $300,000 from his employer, a family-owned restaurant.
 He used his company issued debit card to pay for visits to adult entertainment venues in late 2020 through fall 2021, racking up enough charges to force the restaurant to apply for federal COVID relief to stay afloat.

 But how do you find embezzlement?
 In 65 per cent of embezzlement cases, the scheme is uncovered when another employee detects that something is wrong.
 While audits are helpful for detecting fraud, you and your employees should also know the warning signs of embezzlement.